IBM-Cloud/terraform-provider-ibm/website/docs/d/is_lb_profiles.html.markdown

 ## Attribute reference
 You can access the following attribute references after your data source is created.

-- `lb_profiles` - (String) List of all load balancer profiles in the IBM Cloud Infrastructure.
+- `lb_profiles` - (List) List of all load balancer profiles in the IBM Cloud Infrastructure.

   Nested scheme for `lb_profiles`:
 	- `family` - (String) The product family this load balancer profile belongs to.